w3com-sas/boom/README.md

 #### Get the repo

-Now that you have retreived the manager, use it to get the repo for your entity.
+Now that you have retrieved the manager, use it to get the repo for your entity.
 You must type the namespace to your entity, minus the `App[Bundle]\HanaRepository` part :

 ````php